kidmose/python-course/README.md

  * Python 3.4+
  * Linux Mint 17.1 x86_64 on Oracle VirtualBox (At lest not tested elsewhere)

+If matplotlib available the setup script will install it, but has some dependecies.
+On Linux Mint 17.1 and presumeable recent ubuntus they can be installed with:

+	sudo apt-get install -qq build-essential python-dev python3-dev libpng12-dev libjpeg8-dev libfreetype6-dev

 ## Installation instructions

 	$ virtualenv -p python3 env  # Create virtual env for isolation